Kudaes/rust_tips_and_tricks/README.md

 * `x86_64-pc-windows-msvc` to target a x64 architecture.
 * `i686-pc-windows-msvc` to create a 32 bits binary.

 You can list the toolchains installed on your system with the command `rustup toolchain list`.
-You can install any toolchain with `rustup install <toolchain>`.
+You can install any additional toolchain with `rustup install <toolchain>`.

 # Issues resolution
 I wasn't sure how to name this section, but here I will add both some extra tricks that do not have their own section and also troubleshooting tips.